 It’s worth noting that not all expenses are tax-deductible so I’ve put together a list of allowable and disallowable expenses that you can download and keep.

 Profit = Turnover – Expenses

 Profit is everything that’s left over after deducting your business expenses from your turnover.
-So if you’re looking to invest in growing your business, you want some extra money to pay for a holiday or are planning to get a mortgage so need to save for a deposit on a house, then this is how you’ll pay for it.
-If you find that your income doesn’t cover your costs, by keeping an eye on your numbers you’ll have the opportunity to try and turn your loss into a profit to secure the future of your business.
+So, if you’re looking to invest in growing your business, you want some extra money to pay for a holiday or are planning to get a mortgage and need to save for a deposit on a house, then this is how you’ll pay for it.
+If you find that your income doesn’t cover your costs, by keeping an eye on your numbers, you’ll have the opportunity to try and turn your loss into a profit to secure the future of your business.